philtherobot/charge/stirrup/doc/design.md

 ### Programming style

-Because Stirrup targets small, quickly written, maybe one-time-use programs, it resulting code should be terse and the functions and tools at your disposal should be powerful.
+Because Stirrup targets small, quickly written, maybe one-time-use programs, its resulting code should be terse and the functions and tools at your disposal should be powerful.

 Because Stirrup support multi-platform programming, Stirrup should let you write portable code by default.
 Platform-specific details can be addressed with advanced tools in Stirrup.
 Stirrup programs are portable at the expense of making assumptions and making some things harder.
 For example, standard input/output is text, not binary, by default.